0

 6

 • I have no reference to cite, just a bit of experience.
 In some languages, "have" indeed often expresses a state of being.
 However, in English, I have never seen it express a state of being.
 In English, we would say "I am hungry."
 In Dutch, "Ik heb honger" or "I have hunger."
 In English, "I am cold."
 In French, "J'ai froid" or "I have cold."
 Since we do not use "have" in the same way, as a state of being, then I am assuming that is why "have" can not be a linking verb.
 Can you give us an example of a case where you think "have" indicates a state of being in the English language?
-Dec 16, 2018 at 6:32
+Commented Dec 16, 2018 at 6:32

 • 1

 That's not the same.
 Having a degree is not the same things as being something.
 I stole your linguistics degree and I now have it in my possession versus I am a linguist.
 The first is incidental; the second is defining.
-Dec 16, 2018 at 6:44
+Commented Dec 16, 2018 at 6:44

 • @herme, I see what you mean now.
 It is a very small distinction, but "he has a degree in linguistics" would mean "he holds a degree" or "he has earned a degree."
 It truly is interchangeable with "he is a linguistics graduate," however, the state of being a linguistics graduate still is slightly different than having a degree in linguistics.
 Having the degree still implies some action of holding the actual "paper" degree, whereas being the linguistics graduate is only about "being" the graduate.
 Very tricky stuff.
-Dec 16, 2018 at 6:45
+Commented Dec 16, 2018 at 6:45

 • 1